Annie Steger Winston: Career

-Her first printed compositions were in verse.
-A poem accepted by The Century and a story "Tucker's Tour", which appeared in Harper's Weekly in March 1895.
-Together, they aroused her literary impulse and induced Winston to take up literature as a profession.
+Winston's first printed compositions were in verse.
+A poem was accepted by The Century and a story, "Tucker's Tour", appeared in Harper's Weekly in March 1895.
+Together, they these induced Winston to take up literature as a profession.
 "Tucker's Tour" was quickly followed by "A Cooperative Courtship", in Scribner's Other stories and articles appeared in The Atlantic, The Bookman, The Century, The Chautauquan, the Independent, Lippincott's Monthly, Outlook, and prominent women's periodicals such as Harper's Bazaar.
 The production which attracted the most attention was a dialect story, "Melinda's Encumbrance", which appeared in the Sunday School Times, of Philadelphia.
 Widely copied and complimented, it brought requests for contributions from some of the most prominent publications in the country, the editor of the Ladies' Home Journal, in particular having characterized it as "a masterpiece, a statuette in bronze".

 Although her work was mainly in the line of fiction, Winston thought her forte was as an essayist, such as her "America as a Field for Fiction" (The Arena, 1900).
 The germ of her first book, Memoirs of a Child (1903) was contained in two contributions of that character to Lippincott's Magazine, entitled the "Fantastic Terror of Childhood" and "The Book Which Most Benefitted Me". the reception of these led to kindred productions brought out by the Kindergarten Review, of Springfield, Massachusetts, and these in turn to the finished book, which was favorably reviewed by The New York Times, It was adopted as a textbook in a number of colleges; some educators referred to this book as a classic.
 Her novel, The Deeper Voice, was published in 1923.
 She described it as: "The way to a trust in God which is the sole antidote for that distrust of life which has fallen upon men".

 Winston was also the author of several one-act plays.
 Her career also included critical and dramatic work.

 In 1887, Winston wrote but did not publish a story regarding mind cures, faith cures, and the like.
 Edward Eggleston read the manuscript and, finding its motive to be suggestive, he bought Winston out, wrote his own novel without following the lines of Winston's story, and published The Faith Doctor.
 A Story of New York in 1891.

 Winston did not write regularly, but only when she had an idea.
 Then she described herself as being seized with a sort of hunger for writing, going to her desk immediately after breakfast, and again after lunch, and remaining until dark.

 Winston belonged to the Woman's Club of Richmond and the Virginia Writers' Club, giving many author readings before the latter organization.